 |Your television and laptop are stolen||$3,000||14 years|

 The examples illustrate how, across a range of hypothetical annual premiums, just one unlikely event can compensate for dozens of years of paying renters insurance premiums.
 So even if you have the savings to replace your possessions or cover your legal liabilities, it would only take one claim for renters insurance to be worth the investment.

-If your household can't afford to pay for costly, unexpected damage, renters insurance is a way to cover sudden expenses related to property damage or legal liability at limited additional cost.
-In the event of a catastrophic fire or legal liability for damages—such as your dog biting a neighbor—emergency expenses could total far in excess of your budget.
-Renters insurance is worth purchasing for the peace of mind knowing you'll be covered for these events, and that a random disaster won't force you to repurchase your possessions or live without them.
+If your household can't afford to pay for costly, unexpected damage, renters insurance is a way to cover sudden expenses related to property damage or legal liability at a limited additional cost.
+In the event of a catastrophic fire or legal liability for damages — such as your dog biting a neighbor — emergency expenses could total far in excess of your budget.
+Renters insurance is worth purchasing for the peace of mind in knowing you'll be covered for these events, and that a random disaster won't force you to repurchase your possessions or live without them.

 If you're still wary of adding renters insurance costs to your monthly budget, there are a variety of things you can do to find a lower price for a renters insurance policy.
 These include shopping around, picking appropriate coverage limits, adjusting your deductible and taking advantage of insurer discounts.